Privacy Expert Darren Chaker: Articles on Viewpoint Discrimination

 First Amendment jurisprudence requires that speech restrictions be narrowly tailored and justified by a compelling government interest.
 Laws that burden speech must also avoid vagueness and overbreadth—two constitutional defects that critics argue Penal Code 148.6 risks when applied beyond clear cases of intentional falsehoods.

-In recent First Amendment challenges, civil liberties organizations have warned that statutes like Penal Code 148.6 can be weaponized to silence dissent.
+In recent First Amendment challenges, civil liberties organizations including the ACLU and Cato Institute have warned that statutes like Penal Code 148.6 can be weaponized to silence dissent.
 When speech critical of law enforcement is reframed as a “false allegation,” the statute becomes a tool of viewpoint discrimination rather than a safeguard against fraud.

 The Broader Implications for Free Expression